 Access to healthcare – Welsh Government assessment

-- Waiting times have seen little improvement in recent years: similar numbers had to wait more than 26 weeks to start treatment in 2019 compared with 2016, and the number of people waiting more than 36 weeks for hospital treatment almost doubled in the year to December 2019.
+- NHS waiting times in Wales have not improved in recent years.
+Prior to the COVID-19 pandemic, the percentage of people waiting more than 26 weeks to start treatment remained largely stable between 2016 and 2019, and the number of people waiting more than 36 weeks for hospital treatment almost doubled between 2018 and 2019.

-- While transgender patients in Wales can now access services at the new Welsh Gender Service, delays in opening the clinic have affected waiting lists, with restrictions during the pandemic further increasing waiting times.
+- Transgender patients who are 18 and over can access services at the Welsh Gender Service.
+There were delays in opening the gender identity clinic, with restrictions during the COVID-19 pandemic increasing waiting times further.

-- Those living in rural areas have to travel longer distances to access services than those in urban areas, and homeless people can face difficulties accessing healthcare treatment.
+- Those living in rural areas have to travel longer distances to access services than those in urban areas, and homeless people face difficulties accessing healthcare.

-- A One Year On progress report (2019) notes several achievements in implementing A Healthier Wales, including programmes set up through the Transformation Fund to improve access to local services.
-However, The Wales Audit Office has noted that change needs to happen more quickly, with the 2020 Future Generations Report noting a number of barriers including increasing demand for services.
+- A two-years-on progress update (2020) notes achievements in implementing A Healthier Wales, including programmes set up through the Transformation Fund to improve access to services.
+However, the Wales Audit Office has noted that change needs to happen more quickly, with the 2020 Future Generations Report noting a number of barriers to accessing healthcare.

 Read more about the UK and Welsh Governments’ actions on access to healthcare.